 Long Term USCutter 14 Inch Vinyl Cutter Review

-I’ve been using the 14″ desktop vinyl cutter from USCutter almost daily for a whopping seven years now.
+I’ve been using the 14″ desktop vinyl cutter from USCutter almost daily for nearly 9 years now!
 When I purchased this product back in 2012, I was worried it was a mistake.
 It wasn’t.
 In this long term USCutter 14 inch vinyl cutter review I outline why.
-This article covers the 2 or 3 minor problems experienced, their resolution and more.
+This article covers the 2 or 3 minor problems I’ve experienced, their resolution and more.
 We’ll cover the good, the bad and the ugly.
 If you’re expecting perfection this isn’t the cutter for you.
 If you have reasonable expectations and appreciate a great value, read on!

 Before We Start: